In June, the recreational and medical marijuana industry in my home state of Colorado reached US$199 million in monthly sales, a new record.

 Although archaeologists have only begun to understand the role that cannabis may have played in the past, we know it was an important one.

-In 1937, the U.S. government passed the Marihuana Tax Act, which put the regulation of cannabis under the Drug Enforcement Agency.
+In 1937, the U.S. government passed the Marihuana Tax Act.
 Though this law did not criminalize cannabis outright, it subjected the herb to a high sales tax and put in place other penalties intended to curtail its usage.
 In 1942, cannabis was removed from the U.S. Pharmacopeia.

-In 1972, after the start of the Nixon administration’s epically futile war on drugs, the U.S. Drug Enforcement Administration listed cannabis as a Schedule I drug, along with LSD, ecstasy, cocaine, heroin, and other far more dangerous drugs.
+In 1972, after the start of the Nixon administration’s epically futile war on drugs, cannabis was listed as a Schedule I drug, along with LSD, ecstasy, cocaine, heroin, and other far more dangerous drugs.
 After thousands of years, the full transition from cannabis as a recreational and medicinal product to an illegal drug in the U.S. was complete.

 According to a 2016 report compiled by the United Nations, this heavy enforcement approach to drug policy created a huge illegal market for illicit drugs.
 It arguably led to more overdoses and addiction than controlled access to drugs.
 It led to disproportionate incarceration rates in communities of color, and may have resulted in higher rates of communicable diseases such as HIV and hepatitis C. In short, the war on drugs was a failure.